SUPCE - September 27, 2025

 Texas Association of Future Educators (TAFE) Member | $0 | $0 |

-SUPCE Teacher of Promise Award (nominations are now closed)
+SUPCE Teacher of Promise Award (nominations closed Sept.
+2)

 This award was established by the School-University Partnership Conference of Education (SUPCE) in collaboration with the College of Education and Human Development at Texas A&M University-Corpus Christi.
 The purpose of this award is to recognize recent outstanding TAMU-CC graduates who have demonstrated exceptional work ethic and commitment to the teaching profession.
 The recipients will be recognized at the annual SUPCE by a group made up of educators, students and community members dedicated to elevating and recognizing the teaching profession.
 The recipients will receive a certificate and a $100 award.